Jakedavies/portfolio/CV.md

 #### Senior Software Developer - Straw House Labs

 Building and deploying tools that make advertising easier.
+(April 2014 - Current)
 * Building distributed software applications using microservices.
 * Managing large noSQL and SQL databases
 * Designing and implementing performant software systems
 * Coordinating the efforts of others to projects

-#### IT Assistant - Bigwhite Ski Resort
+#### IT Assistant - Big White Ski Resort

 Managing large databases, maintaining computer and networking infrastructure, troubleshooting software and hardware.
+(December 2012 - April 2014)

 #### Computer Technician - National Computer Resource

 Fixing and building computers.
+(June 2013 - September 2013)

 ---

 ## Education

-I am a 4th Year Computer Science Student at the University Of British Columbia graduating in April of 2015.
+I am a 4th Year Computer Science Student at the University Of British Columbia graduating in April of 2016.

 Here are some notable courses I have taken

-* Artificial Intelligence - Covered basics of artificial intelligence teqniques such as machine learning
+* Artificial Intelligence - Covered basics of artificial intelligence technique such as machine learning
 * Database Systems - In depth analysis of different database systems and how queries are processed.
 Both SQL and noSQL systems were covered.
 * Parallel Computing - How to write programs that can make heavy use parallel systems such as CUDA.
-* Web Programming - Web programming teqniques using PHP, MYSQL, Javascript, HTML.
+* Web Programming - Web programming technique using PHP, MYSQL, Javascript, HTML.
 * Human Computer Interaction - Interfacing between computers and users to maximize usability and user experience
 * Capstone Project - Building an end to end system that has an integrated web editor for the screenwriting language "Fountain" and converts this to a proprietary JSON format to create unity games using Motive.io
 * Network Analysis - Analysis of large graphs and how to gain insights from data using graph theory.
-* Educational Game Development - Building educational games with a focus on educational teqniques.
+* Educational Game Development - Building educational games with a focus on educational techniques.

-I have also taken some online courses in my own time through coursera and EdX
+I have also taken some online courses in my own time through Coursera and EdX

 * Mobile Application Development for Android (Coursera)
 * Building SaaS applications with Ruby on Rails (EdX)